21A35A0508/FRT/README.md

 # FEATURE READY TALENT
 ✨ LIFESTYLE ✨

-This is a web based application developed for INTERIOR AESTHETICS.
+This is a web-based application developed for INTERIOR AESTHETICS.

-### This web based restaurant application has been developed for the accomplishment of Future Ready Talent Internship program launched by Microsoft, Future Skills Prime, Quess, Github and EY.
+### This web-based restaurant application has been developed for the accomplishment of the Future Ready Talent Internship program launched by Microsoft, Future Skills Prime, Quess, Github and EY.

 **Project Link** - https://kind-dune-0882ee710.3.azurestaticapps.net
-**Project Demo video Link** - https://kind-dune-0882ee710.3.azurestaticapps.net
+**Project Demo video Link** - https://www.youtube.com/watch?v=s0Qr_4YTvT4

 ## Features and Functionalities 😃